Recipes Inspired by the Royal Family’s Favorite Foods

 Kate’s Go-To Dessert

 Her Royal Highness the Duchess of Cambridge, aka Catherine or Kate, is a big fan of spicy food, unlike her husband.
 She enjoys cooking, and at this time the couple has no official chef.
 She’s even been known to do her own grocery shopping.
 With her slim figure, it doesn’t look like she eats much at all, but when she indulges, there’s one dessert she can’t resist: gooey, rich sticky toffee pudding.
+Also, don’t forget to check out this watermelon salad that Kate Middleton made popular.

 Prince Harry’s Comfort Food